todarom3/SeniorProject/Notes/cavanaugh_notes.md

 Week 12: On this week I completed the first major draft of the project final presentation poster.
 I combined all major components of the project, including goals, system overview, technologies used, accomplishments, and future improvements, into a clean and organized layout suitable for presentation.
 Additionally, I updated the README to have more info on the data generator, and other key components of our project.

+Week 13: On this week, I completed making our final presentation poster, and helped to prepare us for the final presentation next week.